colineckert/last-the-night/README.md

 ![gameplay screenshot](https://github.com/colineckert/last-the-night/blob/main/dist/assets/docs/game-screenshot.png)

 ## Gameplay
 You find yourself waking in a dark, mysterious place with only a flashlight to find your way.
-As you try to navigate and escape darkness, eerie shadows haunt your footsteps.
+As you try to navigate and escape darkness, eerie shadows haunt your footsteps and try to engulf you in darkness.

 Can you last the night?

 ## Implementation

-### Basic Rendering
+### Game Rendering
 A `GameView` class renders the game, using a `requestAnimationFrame` loop.

 ```js